SphericalCowww/CubicDoggo_07B/README.md

 # CubicDoggo 07B: Homemade 12-DOF 4-Legged Robot Recipe

-Cubic Doggo 07B Wouf is upgraded from the base Cubic Doggo  <a href="https://github.com/SphericalCowww/CubicDoggo">GitHub</a>.
+Cubic Doggo 07B Wouf is upgraded from the base <a href="https://github.com/SphericalCowww/CubicDoggo">Cubic Doggo</a>.
 The goal is to incorporate a stronger servo and improve the structural support that can handle such a change.

 ## Ingredients